ibm-cloud-docs/codeengine/configmap-secret.md

         ```
         {: pre}

+**Back to far left**

 When creating (or updating) a configmap from a file, the format must be `--from-file FILE` or `--from-file KEY=FILE`.
 In {{site.data.keyword.codeengineshort}}, when using a file to specify configmap values, *all* of the contents within the file is the value for the key-value pair.
 When using the option format of `--from-file KEY=FILE` the `KEY` is name of the environment variable that is known to your job or app.
 When using the option format of `--fromfile FILE`, where `FILE` is the name of the environment variable that is known to your job or app.
 {: important}

 2. Now that configmaps are created, use the `configmap list` command to list all configmaps in your project or use the `configmap get` command to display details about a specific configmap.
 For example: